liwei78/railsercn/resume-en.md

 * September 2012 to June 2013 , full-time in an American technology company engaged in `OpenERP` project , responsible for data synchronization and functional development .

-* June 2013 to October 2013 , transferred to the company Rails development department , engaged in a online sales project development .
+* June 2013 to October 2013 , transferred to the company Rails development team , engaged in a online sales project development .
 Officially leave in November.

+* March 2014, back to AboveGem Rails development team.

 # Education